ionide/Fornax/CONTRIBUTING.md

 After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository:

-* Delete the remote branch on GitLab either through the GitLab web UI or your local shell as follows:
+* Delete the remote branch on GitHub either through the GitHub web UI or your local shell as follows:

     ```shell
     git push origin --delete my-fix-branch